flying-huckleberry/NGN-Bot/README.md

 ```bash
 npm start
 ```
 Open `http://localhost:3000`.
-If YouTube tokens are missing, you’ll be redirected to `/auth` to sign in with the bot’s YouTube account.
+If YouTube tokens are missing, you will be redirected to `/auth` to sign in with the bot's YouTube account.

 ### Playground (offline)
 ```bash